tonymm81/jopunSivu/README.md

 ## version 106
 - I make the mobile view brakepoints to css.
 There will be some small issues to fix but now the site is usable in mobile view.

+## version 107
+- now the node mailer is working fine and the googles recaptcha is working fine.
+Lets continue this site developing later when we have published this site.
+- Next we have to buy a domain name and upcloud service to run the webpage.